prolic/HumusAmqp/docs/articles/exchanges.rst

         ]
     );

 When `auto_setup_fabric` is set to true, the exchange factory will automatically declare the configured exchanged.
-It's recommended for production to disable it, and declare all needed exchanges and queues upfront.
+For durable exchanges and queues it's recommended for production to disable it, and declare all needed exchanges and queues upfront.

 Fanout exchanges
 ----------------